 What’s so important about feet?

 We don’t tend to think about them too often unless of course there’s a problem, but any foot pain or issue can be a warning sign of even more serious concerns.
-That’s why at Northpoint Lexington, we have an on-site podiatrist who examines all our residents regularly.
+That’s why at Northpoint Lexington, we have our prefered and professional podiatrist who examines all our residents regularly.
 Our goal is always to prevent unchecked signs that can indicate other conditions.

-A licensed, in-house podiatrist performs exams as needed to assess the overall health of the residents’ feet.
+A licensed podiatrist performs exams as needed to assess the overall health of the residents’ feet.
 He or she will identify potential problems.
 When necessary, he or she will treat the condition or coordinate care with the attending physician.

 Circulation issues due to diabetes are common in seniors.
 When diabetic shoes are recommended, the primary care physician is contacted for insurance authorization.
 Once approved, the podiatrist will measure the foot/feet.
 He or she will then deliver the shoes and inserts and check for a proper fit.

 Northpoint Lexington’s in-house podiatry services are collaborating with our nursing and care staff to help spread awareness.
 A relatively unknown condition, peripheral arterial disease (PAD), affects more than 1 in 10 people over the age of 65.